 What Is Château Louis XIV?

 The exterior is exactly what the name promises.
 Manicured parterre gardens, sculpted hedges, a hedge maze, and multiple illuminated fountains surround the main structure on all sides.
-At night, the fountains are lit and the whole property looks like a film production set.
+At night, the fountains are lit and the entire property looks like a film production set.

-The Mohammed bin Salman Property Sale
+The Mohammed bin Salman Property Purchase

 What Is Actually Inside

-Château Louis XIV has a fully enclosed underwater aquarium lounge.
+Château Louis XIV has a fully enclosed underwater aquarium room built directly into the château's moats — reportedly the only one of its kind in Europe.
+The chamber is 11 feet tall and 16 feet in diameter.
 Guests sit in a circular white seating area completely surrounded by a floor-to-ceiling glass tank.
 Sharks and other marine life swim at eye level.
-The seating area is white, the lighting is minimal, and nothing about it reads like a standard luxury feature.
+The lighting is minimal and the white seating keeps it from looking like any standard luxury feature.
 It is its own category entirely.

 The formal gardens stretch the full length of the property, and the fountain installations are lit at night, making the outdoor space a spectacle on its own.

-Why This Property Still Dominates the Conversation
+Why This Property Dominates the Conversation

 The Final Word